oVirt/ovirt-site/source/feature/detailedstabledeviceaddresses.html.md

 In new format we will have to add some logic when handling video cards.
 Up to 3.1, we were passing spiceMonitors, this described the number of monitors used by the VM and memory allocation calculation per video card was sone by VDSM
-In new format, we will have to send each video card as a generic device and calculate the memory allocation, the result will be passed to vdsm as the specparams value.
+In new format, we will have to send each video card as a VM device and calculate the memory allocation, the result will be passed to vdsm as the specparams value.

 #### Import/Export